MengChunYou/mengchunyou/README.md

 # Hello, I'm Meng-Chun You! 👋

-I'm Meng-Chun You (游孟純), a master's student in statistics from Taipei, Taiwan, currently pursuing my degree at National Taiwan University🎓.
+I'm Meng-Chun You (游孟純), a data scientist in the financial industry, focused on delivering reliable AI services that address real-world business challenges.
+I hold a master's degree in statistics from National Taiwan University, Taipei, Taiwan.

 ## About Me ✨